 E-commerce analytics data gives you the power to target every type of lead and customer no matter where they are in the customer journey.
 Taking the plethora of data available to you and formulating winning marketing strategies is what sets the successful E-Commerce stores apart from their failing counterparts.

 Essentially, you can pinpoint who to target, when to market to them, what platform to use, which products they’ll like, how they’d like to pay, and much more!
 For many decades, ideal customer personas have been the starting point for many successful marketing strategies and businesses.
 Now, you have access to an abundance of data that makes those personas easy to create and backed by verifiable data.
 Traditionally, personas were mostly opinion-driven and created by employees of businesses who were guessing who was interested in their products.
-Today, we know with certainty who our purchases are, why they choose us, and how they find us – with that analytics data, winning marketing strategies are formed.
+Today, we know with certainty who our purchases are, why they choose us, and how they find us – with that analytics data, you can form winning marketing strategies.

 How does analytics improve customer care and the customer service experience?

 Walking into most stores, you’re greeted by smiling faces offering assistance and a clearly signed customer service area.
 To be successful with an online eCommerce store, you need to deliver a similar experience digitally.